Allexio/Cinnamon/README.md

 - [pv-addon-soundphysics](https://modrinth.com/mod/pv-addon-soundphysics) ([kpids](https://modrinth.com/user/kpids)) makes the voice chat use the sound physics from [Sound Physics Remastered](https://modrinth.com/mod/sound-physics-remastered).
   - _This can be disabled client side, I am fully aware some players do not like hearing reverb in caves and/or block sound occlusion._
 - [Sit](https://modrinth.com/mod/bl4cks-sit) ([bl4ckscor3](https://modrinth.com/user/bl4ckscor3)) allows you to sit on slabs.
+- [Music Maker Mod](https://modrinth.com/mod/music-maker-mod) ([xerca](https://modrinth.com/user/xerca)) adds musical instruments that can be manually played or fed user-creatable scores to play automatically.
+You can even plug in a keyboard to your computer and play the instruments directly.
+- [Joy of Painting](https://modrinth.com/mod/joy-of-painting) ([xerca](https://modrinth.com/user/xerca)) adds canvases that players can paint on.
+Share your creativity with others in brand new ways :)

 ### Sound